viamrobotics/docs/docs/viam/_index.md

 ## Robots

 A *robot* in Viam is a computer running the Viam platform along with the hardware the computer controls.
-The term component describes a piece of hardware that a computer controls, like an arm or a motor.
+The term *component* describes a piece of hardware that a computer controls, like an arm or a motor.

 Robots can be small and simple or very complex.
 An IOT sensor is a robot.
 But a robot can also consist of multiple computers, with many components, acting as one unit.
-Each computer that runs `viam-server` in a robot is called a part.
+Each computer that runs `viam-server` in a robot is called a *part*.

 ![Robot components](img/robot-components.png)